Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: Introduction

 where the conditional distributions can be directly determined from the available data sources (see Section~\ref{sect:new_results} for further details).

 To combat the inherent computational complexity of the search-based approach, we derive rules and techniques that avoid unnecessary computational steps.
 We are able to detect trivial queries where non-identifiability can be determined directly from the inputs.
 We also present a search heuristic that considerably speeds up the search in cases where the effect is indeed identifiable.
 The approach, called \dosearch{}, is provably sound and it retains the completeness in the cases previously proven to be solved by the rules of do-calculus.
 We can easily scale up to the problem sizes commonly reported in the literature.
-The \proglang{R} package \pkg{dosearch} \citep{rsoft,dosearch} provides an implementation of \dosearch{} and is available on CRAN at \url{https://CRAN.R-project.org/package=dosearch}.
+The \proglang{R}~package \pkg{dosearch} \citep{rsoft,dosearch} provides an implementation of \dosearch{} and is available from the Comprehensive \proglang{R} Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=dosearch}.

 Other available software for causal effect identifiability problems are only applicable to a subset of the problems presented in Table~\ref{tab:stateofart}.
-The \pkg{causaleffect} \proglang{R} package \citep{Tikka:identifying} can only be used for problems on rows 1--3 and 5--7 of the table, providing implementations of the relevant algorithms.
-For the problem on row 1, the generalized adjustment criterion \citep{perkovic2015} can be applied using the \pkg{dagitty} package \citep{dagitty} or the \pkg{pcalg} package \citep{pcalg} in \proglang{R}.
-The generalized back-door criterion \citep{MAATHUIS_GBD} is also available in the \pkg{pcalg} \proglang{R} package.
+The \pkg{causaleffect} \proglang{R}~package \citep{Tikka:identifying} can only be used for problems on Rows~1--3 and 5--7 of the table, providing implementations of the relevant algorithms.
+For the problem on Row 1, the generalized adjustment criterion \citep{perkovic2015} can be applied using the \pkg{dagitty} package \citep{dagitty} or the \pkg{pcalg} package \citep{pcalg} in \proglang{R}.
+The generalized back-door criterion \citep{MAATHUIS_GBD} is also available in the \pkg{pcalg} \proglang{R}~package.
 The standard back-door criterion is available in the \proglang{Python} package \pkg{DoWhy} \citep{dowhy}.
 Algorithms implemented in \pkg{causaleffect} run in polynomial time and can outperform \pkg{dosearch} in their respective \emph{restricted} problem settings especially with larger graphs.
 For a comprehensive performance comparison between \pkg{causaleffect} and various adjustment criteria, see \citep{VANDERZANDER20191}.

 The paper is structured as follows.
 Section~\ref{sect:problem} formulates our general identification problem and explains the scenarios in Table~\ref{tab:stateofart} and previous research in detail.
 Section~\ref{sect:search} presents the search algorithm, including the rules we use, search space reduction techniques, heuristics and theoretical properties.
 Section~\ref{sect:missingness} shows how the search can be extended to problems that involve missing data.
 Section~\ref{sect:package} demonstrates how the search can be used in \proglang{R} via the \pkg{dosearch} package.
 Efficacy of the search is assessed via simulations.
 Section~\ref{sect:new_results} shows a number of new problems for which we can find solutions by using the search including a real-world application.
 These problems include combined transportability and selection bias, multiple sources of selection bias, and causal effect identification from arbitrary (experimental) distributions.
 This section also includes a systematic analysis of missing data problems and case-control designs.
 Section~\ref{sect:discussion} discusses the merits and limitations of the approach.
 Section~\ref{sect:conclusion} offers concluding remarks.